Nature magazine publisher to merge with Springer Science

 The deal is expected to close in the first half of 2015.

-Macmillan's English language school books and social sciences publisher Palgrave Macmillan will be part of the merged entity, as will Springer's publications and data for professionals including Germany's AerzteZeitung and the Journal of Happiness Studies.
+Macmillan's English language school books and social sciences publisher Palgrave Macmillan will be part of the merged entity, as will Springer's publications and data for professionals.

 Holtzbrinck's investments in IT and software businesses, its consumer books unit Macmillan Publishers and its U.S. higher education business will not be part of the transaction.

-Springer Science is a separate company from German publisher Axel Springer, while Holtzbrinck Publishing is a different company than Dieter von Holtzbrinck Medien.
+Springer Science is a separate company from German publisher Axel Springer owning leading tabloid Bild, while Holtzbrinck Publishing is a different company than Dieter von Holtzbrinck Medien, which publishes German business daily Handelsblatt.